 The scholarship does not cover the cost of books, room and board, parking fees, lab fees, or any other fees assessed that are not assessed to all students.
 The Pledge Grant, available through the 21st Century Scholars Success Program at IUPUI, can be used toward these costs for 21st Century Scholars who receive it.

 - What if the college listed as the first choice on my FAFSA is not the school I decide to attend?

 - What is ScholarTrack?

 ScholarTrack is the one-stop shop for Hoosiers’ state financial aid needs.
-ScholarTrack guides students and families through the process of planning for, applying and maintaining their financial aid — beginning as early as middle school and continuing through college completion.
+ScholarTrack guides students and families through the process of planning for, applying for, and maintaining their financial aid, beginning as early as middle school and continuing through college completion.

 - My award notice from my college shows the 21st Century Scholars award as paying only a small portion of my tuition.
 Why?

 The 21st Century Scholarship is a supplemental scholarship, meaning it is applied only after all other tuition-specific aid is applied.
 Also, the scholarship has maximum limits set by state law.